 - In a saucepan, prepare the chocolate milk for ganache.
 Add cocoa powder, milk, sugar, coffee, salt, and 1/3 cup of the total 550 ml of cream.

-- Let the mix simmer at medium low flame.
+- Let the mix simmer at medium low heat.
 Whisk it for 5 to 10 mins or until everything is dissolved.
-Pass the chocolate milk through a sieve just to be sure there are no lumps of any sort.
+Pass the chocolate milk through a sieve just to be sure there are no lumps.

-- Put the chocolate milk back in the saucepan and reduce the flame to low.
+- Put the chocolate milk back in the saucepan and reduce the heat to low.
 Add chocolate chips or chunks in the chocolate milk and allow them to melt

 - Simmer for 5 mins or until the chocolate is fully melted and you have a smooth chocolate ganache.

-- Bring out chocolate ganache and fold it into the cream with a spatula.
+- After 5 hours, bring out chocolate ganache and fold it into the cream with a spatula.
 Leave a little ganache behind to use as chocolate topping later.

 - Pour the ice cream base into a container.
 Add leftover chocolate ganache in between layers or on the top.